-The Automobile magazine has published an article in its August 2020 issue by Doug Nye on the aspirations of the ERA organisation to market road-going sports cars as a means of financing its voiturette racing car programme.
-The artist Stefan Marjoram has illustrated what those may have looked like and our image above shows what the ERA-Standard, one of three projects, might have looked like in two door coupe form.
+The Automobile magazine published an article in its August 2020 issue by Doug Nye on the aspirations of the ERA organisation to market road-going sports cars as a means of financing its racing car programme.
+Our understanding of the ERA story is enhanced by reference to a stock of letters left by Raymond Mays which Doug Nye had the good fortune to discover in Mays’ old house at Bourne.
+These letters flesh out the dealings and tensions the creative duo of Mays and Berthon had with the originator of the ERA idea and financial backer, Humphrey Cook, and in turn their dealings with other notable participants in the ERA story such as Charles Follet, Lancelot Prideaux Brune, Philip Merton, Laurence Pomeroy Jr and Alec Rivers Fletcher.
+The artist Stefan Marjoram has illustrated what the proposed road-going cars may have looked like and his image above shows what the ERA-Standard, one of three projects, might have looked like in two door coupe form.

 Another book supported by the MSMT has links to this story, Morgan International Adventure, written and published by John Clarke has the story of Morgan's foray to Le Mans with the Coventry Climax-engined 4-4 model.
 A young woman by the name of Prudence Fawcett, despite little competitive motoring experience, set her sights on competing at Le Mans.
-She was acquainted with Rivers Fletcher, the racing driver, and he pointed her in the direction of Prideaux Brune and the Winter Garden Garage.
+She was acquainted with Rivers Fletcher, the racing driver involved with Mays and activities at Bourne who pointed her in the direction of Prideaux Brune and the Winter Garden Garage.
 In the early 1930s, Prideaux Brune had been a majority shareholder in Aston Martin and had financed the 1932 team entry to Le Mans.
 After selling of control of Aston Martin when profitability did not return, Prideaux Brune remained a distributor, and accompanied a team of private owners to compete at the 1933 Le Mans for the marque.
 The following year, the Winter Garden Garage were pit crew and support for Reggie Tongue, a well-known private entrant.
 Back in 2002, the MSMT supported the autobiography of Reggie Tongue, High Speed Diary – The Life and Times of Reggie Ellis Tongue.
 Eventually relations between Prideaux Brune and the new Aston Martin management soured so the Winter Garden Garage ceased to have a relationship with that company and gained a concession for Morgan cars in early 1938.
-As recounted in Morgan International Adventure, Prudence's co-driver was the sales manager at the Winter Garden Garage, Geoffrey White, and "Dick" Anthony managed the team which resulted in a 13th overall, 5th in 1100cc class.
-For 1939, Prudence Fawcett had given up competitive motoring but in an effort to win the biennial cup, she again entered the Morgan with "Dick" Anthony joining Geoff White to share the driving duties making an all Winter Garden Garages driving line up.
+As recounted in Morgan International Adventure, Prudence's co-driver was the Sales Manager at the Winter Garden Garage, Geoffrey White, and "Dick" Anthony, who was Sales Representative and Service Manager managed the team which resulted in a 13th overall, 5th in 1100cc class.
+For 1939, Prudence Fawcett had given up competitive motoring but, in an effort to win the biennial cup, she again entered the Morgan with "Dick" Anthony joining Geoff White to share the driving duties making an all-Winter Garden Garages driving line up.
 This year the Coventry Climax engine of the Morgan was overbored to put it in the 1100-1500cc class where competition was thought to be less intense.
 The result was a 15th overall and 2nd in class, and once again the single Morgan had lasted the distance at pace.
 Morgan International Adventure includes short biographies of Lancelot Prideaux Brune, "Dick" Anthony and Geoffrey White.